 Make the Pizza

-Collect the ingredients to put on top of your dough.
-Shred the cheese and cut vegetables and meats into bite size pieces.
+This is your pizza!
 Use what ever you like, be creative.
 Remember, if you use sauce, it does not just have to be tomato based.
 The sauce can be BBQ, Alfredo or salsa, to name a few...it all depends on what you want it to taste like.